Fertulity IVF

 Success in ovulation induction depends heavily on selecting the right medication protocol.
 At Fertulity, we personalize this based on the woman’s history, hormonal status, and ovarian response.
 The three main medication types used in ovulation induction—clomiphene, letrozole, and gonadotropins—differ in their mechanisms, dosages, and effectiveness.
 The choice is always guided by safety, the prevention of overstimulation, and the goal of achieving pregnancy efficiently.

-Clomiphene is a first-line oral medication ideal for women with mild ovulatory dysfunction or PCOS.
-It is usually taken from day 2 to day 6 of the cycle at doses ranging from 50 to 150 mg daily.
-It stimulates the release of FSH and LH, which promote follicular development.
-Clomiphene is easy to take, affordable, and has mild side effects.
-It often leads to natural ovulation over several cycles.
-At Fertulity, we monitor response closely and adjust dosage as needed to avoid unwanted effects.
+Clomiphene is an oral medication, ideal for women with mild ovulatory disorders or polycystic ovary syndrome (PCOS).
+It is usually administered from day 2 to day 6 of the menstrual cycle, in doses ranging from 50 to 150 mg daily.
+It stimulates the production of FSH and LH, hormones that promote follicular development and maturation.

 Success Rates, Risks & Side Effects